lenazun/context/readme.md

 	<code>$ env/bin/pip install -r requirements.txt</code>

 + Most files, including the Stanford NER and POS taggers are included on this repo.
-Clone it in your project folder.
+Clone it in your project directory.

 + You need to add 2 keys:
 	- A Flask API key in controller.py
 	- A Google API key in geocoding.py and templates/places.html

++ Download and unzip the [Stanford NER](http://nlp.stanford.edu/software/CRF-NER.shtml#Download) and [Stanford POS English tagger](http://nlp.stanford.edu/software/tagger.shtml#Download) on your project directory.
+I renamed them stanford-ner and stanford-postagger inside the app, but you should double check the routes in german_processing.py and spanish_processing.py

 + Run the English NER file in java as a server in port 8080

 	<code>java -mx1000m -cp stanford-ner.jar edu.stanford.nlp.ie.NERServer -loadClassifier classifiers/english.muc.7class.distsim.crf.ser.gz -port 8080 -outputFormat inlineXML</code>

 	The German and Spanish NER files are not running as a server, but they are noticeably slower.
 You can adapt the code to run either way.

-+ Donwload and [install memcached](http://memcached.org/downloads) and run it.
++ Download and [install memcached](http://memcached.org/downloads) and run it.
 If memcached is not running the app will still work but it will be slower and make more requests to the Wikipedia API.

 + If you want to add or remove target languages, just add or remove the item from the templates/editor.html dropdown menu, and add new languages to the lancodes dictionary in controller.py.
 Wikipedia has articles in 128 locales!